dj0nny/typegraphql-by-examples/README.md

 }
 ```

-* The `@ObjectType()` decorator is used for describing a TypeGraphQL schema
+* The `@ObjectType()` decorator is used for creating a TypeGraphQL schema
-* The `@Field` decorator is used for described a field of a TypeGraphQL schema
+* The `@Field` decorator is used for describing a field of a TypeGraphQL schema

 ### Resolvers

-A resolver is used for creating queries, mutations and field resolvers using a simple class-based syntax
+A resolver is used for creating queries, mutations and field resolvers, using a simple class-based syntax

 ```typescript
 @Resolver(of => Person)